CumulusNetworks/docs/content/cumulus-linux-44/Whats-New/_index.md

 ### New Features and Enhancements

 - {{<link url="NVIDIA-User-Experience-NVUE" text="NVIDIA User Experience (NVUE)">}} is a new object-oriented, schema driven model of a complete Cumulus Linux system (hardware and software) with a robust API that allows multiple interfaces to both view and configure any element within the system.
 NVUE provides both a CLI and an API.
 {{%notice note%}}
-The NVUE commands and outputs in this documentation are subject to change.
+The NVUE commands and outputs are subject to change.
 {{%/notice%}}
 - {{<link url="VLAN-aware-Bridge-Mode/" text="Multiple VLAN-aware bridges">}}
 - {{<link url="VXLAN-Devices/#single-vxlan-device" text="Single VXLAN Devices">}}